codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 ## Create a Xero app and configure the redirect URI

-1. Log in to the [Xero Developer portal](https://developer.xero.com/) using your Xero credentials.
+1. Sign up or log in to the [Xero Developer portal](https://developer.xero.com/) using your Xero credentials.
    :::info Free trial account
    You can sign up for a free trial Xero Developer account.
    :::